DSpace-Labs/DSpace-Docker-Images/documentation/tutorialBuild.md

 # Building DSpace for Docker

 If you simply want to run an image of DSpace in Docker, a build is not necessary.
-See [../docker-compose-files/dspace-compose].
+See [Running DSpace with Docker Compose](../docker-compose-files/dspace-compose).

 If you want to build a specific branch of DSpace code, you will need to clone the DSpace code base using Git.

 ## DSpace Development With Git
-See https://wiki.duraspace.org/display/DSPACE/Development+with+Git for instructions on using Git with the DSpace code base.
+See [DSpace Development with Git](https://wiki.duraspace.org/display/DSPACE/Development+with+Git) for instructions on using Git with the DSpace code base.

 ## If you are running Docker for Windows
 If you plan to deploy code from Windows into a Docker container, the files that you deploy must have linux-style line endings.